LukaszMajchrzyk/jacksbar/README.md

 # jacksbar
-Projekt aplikacji do zarządzania barem z sokami

-Pierwsza wersja aplikacji była wykonana w JavaEE/JSP (http://www.jacksbar.tk/).
-Nowa wersja w obecnym repozytorium jest stworzona w Spring Boot (BackEnd) oraz Angular (FrontEnd).
-Funkcjonalność jest dodawana sukcesywnie.
-W niedługim czasie planowany jest upload nowej wersji na serwer.
+Web application for juice-bar managment.

+First version of this web-app has been made by using JavaEE/JSP (http://www.jacksbar.tk/).
+New one in current repository is made  Spring Boot (BackEnd) and Angular (FrontEnd).
+New funcionality is being added step by step.
+New version will be uploaded to web-server soon.